America's Voice En Español »

 Scorecard Zeroes in on the 12 Most Vulnerable Republicans

-Yesterday, House Democrats continued their efforts to demand a vote on immigration reform and House Republicans continued to block action while promising to one day address the issue.
-The disconnect between Republicans’ rhetorical support for immigration reform and their actual legislative record is vast, and given the three month deadline for legislative action put forward yesterday by Rep. Luis Gutierrez (D-IL), a problem of heightened urgency for the GOP.
+House Democrats are continuing their efforts to demand a vote on immigration reform and House Republicans are continuing to block action while promising to one day address the issue.
+The disconnect between Republicans’ rhetorical support for immigration reform and their actual legislative record is vast, and is a problem of heightened urgency for the GOP considering key elections this year and crucial elections in 2016 and beyond.
 To demonstrate this disconnect, America’s Voice today issues a scorecard that cuts through the talking points and summarizes the actions and voting record of select House Republicans, including many who call themselves immigration reform supporters.
 We present the immigration voting record of 12 House Republicans who are facing potentially competitive 2014 races, per Sabato Crystal Ball House ratings, and who have to answer to a Latino population constituency of at least 5% in their districts.
 As the scorecard shows, the following 12 House Republicans have work to do to demonstrate to the Latino voters in their district that they deliver, and don’t just talk a good game, on immigration reform.